kasper573/racp/readme.md

 rAthenaPath=<path>
 ```

-- Open a terminal and navigate to the project root
-- Run `yarn api:dev` to start the api in dev mode.
-- Run `yarn app:dev` to start the app in dev mode.
-- Visit `http://localhost:8080/` in your browser.

 ## Deployment

 ### Manual

-This is a fairly standard React + Express.js application, so you can use the provided [scripts](package.json) to manually manage a production deployment if you have the technical experience to do so.
+This is a fairly standard React + Express.js application, so you can use the provided [scripts](package.json) to manually manage a production deployment if you have the technical experience to do so:

+- Clone this repository a server matching the [prerequisites](#prerequisites)
+- Run `yarn api:prod` to start the api in prod mode.
+- Run `yarn app:prod` to start the app in prod mode.

+You will need to provide the proper configuration options to the `api` and `app` commands, since only their `dev` variants come with all required configuration embedded.
+To see which configuration options are available:

+- For the Api: run `yarn api:prod --help`.
+Options are set via CLI or environment variables.
+- For the App: check [webpack.config.ts](webpack.config.ts).
+Options are set via environment variables.

 ### Automatic